Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

     * The administrator will be able to select to ‘ban’ or ‘delete’ a user.

 ### 3.2.
 Functions
-* The system shall perform basic validation for all models.
+* The system will perform basic validation for all models.
 For example, a User cannot be created without an email address (which must also pass a simple email format validation), and a Sublet posting cannot be made without an availability date.
-* The system shall ensure that users are not creating more than their administrator-defined allowed postings for their geographic area.
+* The system will ensure that users are not creating more than their administrator-defined allowed postings for their geographic area.
-* The system shall allow administrators to ban users, removing their posts and account access but maintaining the user record to prevent later sign-ups from that address.
+* The system will allow administrators to ban users, removing their posts and account access but maintaining the user record to prevent later sign-ups from that address.
 Deleting a user performs the same task, but also removes the user record.
-* The system shall delete dependent records when a model is removed.
+* The system will delete dependent records when a model is removed.
 For example, deleting a Sublet posting will remove Favorite records associated with it, and deleting a User would remove the Sublet postings created by them.
 * Deleting a Sublet posting will also delete Favorite records associated with it.
 A notification may be displayed to the user to show that Favorite records have been removed.

 ### 3.3.
 Logical Database Requirements